 We at The Everymom LOVE Halloween!
-Maybe it’s because the holiday sparks a little creativity in all of us — from pulling together the perfect pumpkin ensemble to adding a little festive fall home decor with some spooktacular details.
-Plus, we love planning out costumes for our babies and kids – some of our editors have been brainstorming their baby costumes since their little ones were in utero.
+Maybe it’s because the holiday sparks a little creativity in all of us—from pulling together the perfect fall recipe roundup to adding a little festive fall home decor.
+Plus, we love planning out costumes for our babies and kids—some of our editors have been brainstorming their baby costumes since their little ones were in utero.

 Others of us with older kids were just lamenting about how our youngest children now insist on picking out who or what they are going to be for Halloween.
 While it’s fun to see what they come up with, we’re secretly still hoping a coordinated family costume isn’t off the table, and this roundup is a great place to start for some inspiration.

-We pulled together 12 creative family costume ideas that include throwback movie references, timely pop culture ideas, famous people, and some staple classics.
+We pulled together 15 creative family costume ideas that include throwback movie references, timely pop culture ideas, and some staple classics.
 We also included some easy homespun ways to get in the spooky spirit (i.e. black shirt plus black leggings plus a cat ear headband, and voilà, you’re a spooky Halloween kitty).
 Plus, we did the legwork to find affordable options and ways to create certain looks without shelling out the money for the full store-bought costume.
-We hope this list sparks some ideas for your own family this Halloween too.
+With Trick-or-Treating in limbo this year, much of the spooky celebrating may be with our own families.
+We hope this list sparks some fun ideas for your crew.